Odizinne/OpenRGB-Installer/README.md

 - Download latest build [here](https://github.com/Odizinne/OpenRGB-Installer/releases/latest)
 - Extract it and run `OpenRGB-Installer.exe`

-Installation will automatically be performed to `%localappdata%\programs`
+Installation will automatically be performed to `%localappdata%\programs\OpenRGB Windows 64-bit`

-You can then launch OpenRGB or close OpenRGB-Installer
+You can then launch OpenRGB or close OpenRGB-Installer.

 ## Credits